-There is something gloriously untamed about the British seaside on a blustery day and when I arrived at The Brudenell Hotel Aldeburgh in Suffolk, the hotel building was receiving a severe battering from the elements.
+There is something gloriously untamed about the British seaside on a blustery day and when I arrived at The Brudenell hotel, Aldeburgh, the hotel building was receiving a severe battering from the elements.

-Situated just a few steps from the cobbled beach, the Brudenell is on the very edge of town and felt like the last sanctuary before the wildness of the neighbouring nature reserve and the long uninterrupted stretch of coastline south.
+Situated just a few steps from the cobbled beach, The Brudenell is on the very edge of this Suffolk town and felt like the last sanctuary before the wildness of the neighbouring nature reserve and the long uninterrupted stretch of coastline south.

 Book The Brudenell at Booking.com